Combining the hybrid mimetic mixed method with the Scharfetter-Gummel scheme for magnetised transport in plasmas: Introduction

 The aim of this paper is to propose a numerical scheme which is computationally efficient, and is able to handle the anisotropy induced by the magnetic field.
 In order to do so, we propose, as in \cite{VDM11-adv-diff}, to separate the discretisation of the diffusive and advective fluxes.
 We then use the hybrid-mimetic-mixed (HMM) method \cite{dro-10-uni} for discretising the diffusive flux, and a modification of the SG scheme for the advective flux.
-The main interest of considering the HMM method is its ability to handle the anisotropic diffusion tensor.
+The main interest of considering the HMM method is its ability to handle the anisotropic diffusion tensor on generic meshes.
 Moreover, the method can be fully hybridised, leading to a purely local stencil for solving the system of equations, which allows a very efficient implementation of the scheme.
+Also, the combination of the HMM with the SG scheme has been widely explored, and has several desirable properties for drift-diffusion equations, see e.g. \cite{CD09-FV,CHLM22-longtermFV}.
 As a remark, the HMM method can also be viewed as a gradient reconstruction method or a gradient scheme \cite{GDMBook16}, and can thus be used in combination with the methods proposed in \cite{PGO16-anisotropy,ZPFA19-numerics}.

 The outline of this paper is as follows.
 We start by presenting the mathematical model for magnetised transport in Section \ref{sec:MathModel}.
 This model consists of a set of drift-diffusion equations, coupled to the Poisson equation.
 We then describe in Section \ref{sec:Time_disc} the choice of time discretisation, and how to decouple the system.
 Following this, we employ a finite volume type spatial discretisation in Section \ref{sec:Space_disc}, using the HMM for the diffusive fluxes, and a modified SG for the advective fluxes.
 Details of the implementation are then given in Section \ref{sec:Imp}.
 Numerical tests are provided in Section \ref{sec:Numtests} to show the effectiveness of the proposed method.
 Finally, in Section \ref{sec:Conc} we provide a summary of the results and some recommendations for future research.